 Seasonal activities in Moraine View State Recreation Area

-If boating isn't really your thing and you brought your horse with you instead, you can take it out for a ride here.
-There are more than 10 miles of bridle paths for you and your trusty steed to explore together, and they are located on Timberland Ridge Trail.
-If you would like to stay overnight with your horse, there is an equestrian campground that you can stay at as well.
+If boating isn't really your thing and you brought your horse with you instead, you will be able to take it out for a ride whenever you please.
+There are more than 10 miles of bridle paths for you and your trusty steed to explore together, and they are located along the Timberland Ridge Trail.
+If you would like to stay overnight with your horse, there is an equestrian campground that you can use too.
+Now, horseback riding and camping just became easier to do.

-During the winter season, Moraine View gets lots of snow, providing ample opportunities for fun activities.
+During the colder winter months, Moraine View State Park is known to get a lot of snow, which provides ample opportunities for fun activities.
 You can go ice fishing and ice skating on the lake, as long as the ice is thick enough.
 There are also seven miles of trails that become available for cross-country skiing and snowmobiling.
-There is lots of fun to be had here in the winter time.
-Just be sure to keep your heaters going in your RV.
+There is a lot of fun to be had here in the wintertime, but remember to stay warm by bundling up if the weather is cold.